MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/services/creating-a-service/index.md

 </service>
 ```

-With the basics of a Xamarin.Android service out of the way, let's examine the the different subtypes of services in more detail.
+With the basics of a Xamarin.Android service out of the way, let's examine the different subtypes of services in more detail.

 ## Related Links